 I use this to record my podcast as well as to record audio from my lapel mic when shooting talking heads.

 Podcast mics.
-These things live in the bottom of my bag with the recorder.
+Three of these live in the bottom of my bag.
 Ready to go at a moment's notice.

 4 Track Midi.
 I plug my podcast mics into this and record straight into Garage Band.

 All my current project live on this then do a backup to Google Drive as soon as I'm done.

 I have swear by Sandisk.
 I'm not sponsors by them, but I gladly would be.
 I have five cards deployed throughout my setup.